ironjan/arionav-framework/README.md

   }
 ```

-Add the following dependency to your app:
+Then add the dependencies you need to your app:
 ```
+implementation 'com.gitlab.lippertsjan.arionav-framework:ionav:master-SNAPSHOT'
-implementation 'com.gitlab.lippertsjan:arionav-framework:master-SNAPSHOT'
+implementation 'com.gitlab.lippertsjan.arionav-framework:arionav-extension:master-SNAPSHOT'
 ```